 China says it uncovered another spying case in US

+BEIJING — China's top spy agency said on Sunday (Oct 22) a Chinese citizen who worked for a defence institute had been accused of spying for the United States and his case had been transferred to a court in the southwestern city of Chengdu for trial.

-BEIJING : China's top spy agency said on Sunday a Chinese citizen who worked for a defense institute had been accused of spying for the United States and his case had been transferred to a court in the southwestern city of Chengdu for trial.
+BEIJING — China's top spy agency said on Sunday (Oct 22) a Chinese citizen who worked for a defence institute had been accused of spying for the United States and his case had been transferred to a court in the southwestern city of Chengdu for trial.

 The case is the latest to underscore Beijing's heightened commitment to national security, its expanded anti-spying laws and crackdown on domestic corruption.

-Chinese state broadcaster CCTV said in a television report that a man surnamed Hou who worked at an undisclosed defense institute was sent in 2013 as a visiting scholar to a U.S. university, where he was coerced into revealing Chinese state secrets.
+Chinese state broadcaster CCTV said in a television report that a man surnamed Hou who worked at an undisclosed defence institute was sent in 2013 as a visiting scholar to a US university, where he was coerced into revealing Chinese state secrets.

 The university was not named in the statement or media report.

-In the ensuing months as they became more friendly, the intelligence officer approached Hou to become a consulting expert at "his company", promising him a payment of US$600-US$700 each time for the quality of his service.
+In the ensuing months as they became more friendly, the intelligence officer approached Hou to become a consulting expert at "his company", promising him a payment of US$600 (S$824) to US$700 each time for the quality of his service.

 Under the arrangement, over many meetings, Hou would be asked to disclose highly classified secrets in hour-long sessions and would get US$1,000 as compensation, the report said.

 The cooperation continued after Hou returned to China in 2014.
-He would meet with U.S. intelligence while attending international conferences, CCTV said.
-He also provided intelligence information in the field of national defense and the military industry on his own initiative, the report said.
+He would meet with US intelligence while attending international conferences, CCTV said.
+He also provided intelligence information in the field of national defence and the military industry on his own initiative, the report said.

 After investigations by the Chinese government, Hou was detained in July 2021 and charged on suspicion of espionage.

-Recently, China's spy agency published new details about a U.S. citizen jailed for life for espionage earlier this year.
+Recently, China's spy agency published new details about a US citizen jailed for life for espionage earlier this year.
+REUTERS

 Read more of the latest in